 Nothing ruins the appeal of a home-cooked meal like a dirty dish.
-However, some dishes appear to be dirty when they really are not.
-Gray marks and lines often develop on dishes used frequently for serving meals.
-These marks are not, in fact, dirt or debris; they are simply signs of normal wear and tear on the dishes.
+But some dishes appear to be dirty when they're really not.
+Gray marks on white dishes often develop on dinnerware that's used frequently for serving meals.
+These marks aren't actually dirt or debris; they're simply signs of normal wear and tear on the dishes.

 Eliminating Gray Marks

 Getting rid of those marks is straightforward.
 Mildly abrasive cleaning products formulated for dishes are available commercially and are often labeled specifically for mark removal.
 Barkeeper's Friend is a popular powdered cleaner used for this purpose.
 Sprinkle it onto a wet dish, scrub it with a moistened dish scrubber and rinse well.

 These products are helpful but not necessary, as you can create your own mark-eliminating cleaner at home using equal parts of baking soda and water.
 Combine these ingredients to make a paste.
 Apply the paste to your dishes using a sponge.